Former paratrooper, now LRC Benelux IPBO, back with Army after 2 years ‘taking a knee’

 |0

-This work, Former paratrooper, now LRC Benelux IPBO, back with Army after 2 years ‘taking a knee’ [Image 3 of 3], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Former paratrooper, now LRC Benelux IPBO, back with Army after 2 years ‘taking a knee’, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Former paratrooper, now LRC Benelux IPBO, back with Army after 2 years ‘taking a knee’

 LEAVE A COMMENT